PietroCalzolari/PokeApi/README.md

 # PokeApi

-Api Project that makes you know everything about Pokemons
+API project that will let you know everything about pokemon

 ## INSTALLATION